crowdresearch/daemo/README.md

     python manage.py migrate
     python manage.py bower_install

+On the `python manage.py bower_install` command, if it asks you to select a version for Angular.js, choose `1.3.14`.
 Now you can run the server:

     python manage.py runserver [::]:8000